ITSSimulators/ODRoNeS/doc/logics.md

  * and when calling setPrevLane, things get automatically set NextLanes, and viceversa.

-Obviously, two lanes diverging from (but not converging to) a point have to be kept in different sections.
+Two lanes diverging from (but not converging to) a point must be kept in different sections.

+Port/Starboard lanes:
+ * Lanes within a section have `port` and `starboard` lanes.

+Everylane has a vector of `geometries` defining its shape.
+ Currently, ODRoNeS supports the OpenDRIVE shapes straight, arc, paramPoly3 and spiral, together with Bezier curves.

+Unless otherwise specified, ` lane::foo(scalar s) ` is a function that depends on the distance travelled **down the lane** and does not correspond to the `s` coordinate of the OpenDRIVE lane 0.
+ Geometries can transform local distance to lane-zero distance via `geometry::sl0(scalar s)`, and exposing this from `lane` is straightforward.

-Every lane has also a vector of conflicts, such as crosswalks, or give-way.
+Every lane has a vector of conflicts, such as crosswalks, or give-way.
  Conflict functionality is useful for simulation.

 ## Naming ##
 ODRoNeS uses a different convention to the one used OpenDRIVE.
- Still, the original OpenDRIVE naming is preserved in  `lane::_odrID` for the lane and in `lane::_odrSectionID` for the road.
+ Still, the original OpenDRIVE naming is preserved in  `lane::_odrID` for the lane and in `lane::_odrSectionID` for the road, and calling lane::getOdrSUID() will print the OpenDRIVE name.

 ## New geometries types ##